anothertechs/anothertechs/src/blogs/crypto/every-thing-to-know-about-cryptocurrency/index.md

 thumbnail: ../../../images/thumbnail-bermix.jpg
 keywords: cryptocurrencies,crypto,currency,bitcon,dogecoin,ethereum,trader,trading,blockchain,software,digital,wallet
 category: crypto
-descrition: In this blog we will understand what is cryptocurrencies,how are they made and where cryptocurrencies are used.
+description: In this blog we will understand what is cryptocurrencies,how are they made and where cryptocurrencies are used.
 ---

 # Everything you need to know about Cryptocurrencies